Menu

 Newly Restored in 4K.
 One of the most important and influential film makers in cinematic history, Akira Kurosawa directed 30 films in a career spanning 57 years.
 His final masterpiece, RAN a reimagining of Shakespeare’s King Lear set in feudal Japan, celebrates its 40th anniversary this year.
 RAN tells the story of Lord Hidetora Ichimonji (Tatsuya Nakadai – Yojimbo, Kagemusha) an aging warlord who, after spending his life consolidating his empire, decides to abdicate and divide his Kingdom amongst his three sons Taro (Akira Terao – Letter from the Mountain, Dreams), Jiro (Jinpachi Nezu – The Man in White, Red Shadow: Akakage) and Saburo (Daisuke Ryû – Tôno Monogatari, Gojo reisenki: Gojoe).
 This leads to a brutal and bloody war between the brothers for absolute power of the kingdom.

-ANIMATE PROJECTS presents: All that is solid: the third Animate OPEN 2025 + Q&A with Osbert Parker
+Animate Projects: All that is solid + Q&A with Osbert Parker

 Wednesday 30 Jul 20257:00pm Book Now